Home Depot’s Organizational Culture: An Analysis

 4. Collaboration

-Home Depot’s Organizational Culture – Implications
+Implications of Home Depot’s Culture

 Home Depot’s organizational culture empowers the company to achieve its service quality goals.
-Excellent service is a determinant of the company’s success, especially now that the home improvement retail market in the United States is saturated.
+Excellent service is a determinant of the company’s success, especially when considering the saturation of the retail market.
 Home Depot’s culture also emphasizes support for employees, which is critical in ensuring competitive advantage based on human resource capabilities.
-However, the company is still in the process of rebuilding its organizational culture, which was neglected during former CEO Nardelli’s leadership.
-Nonetheless, the firm is already on its way to reestablishing its organizational culture at Home Depot stores.
+Moreover, the emphasis on collaboration in the workplace culture influences work efficiencies and productivity, as well as the related performance of Home Depot’s operations management.
+Based on this factor, the business culture affects the productivity of human resources at the company’s stores.

 References